-In February 2007, the FASB issued FASB ASC Topic 825, "Financial Instruments" (formerly SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities."
-FASB ASC Topic 825 permits companies to choose to measure certain financial instruments and certain other items at fair value.
+In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" ("SFAS 159").
+SFAS 159 permits companies to choose to measure certain financial instruments and certain other items at fair value.
 The standard requires that unrealized gains and losses on items for which the fair value option has been elected be reported in earnings.
-FASB ASC Topic 825 is effective for us as of the beginning of the first fiscal year that begins after November 15, 2007.
-We believe that the adoption of FASB ASC Topic 825 will not have a material impact on our consolidated financial statements.
+SFAS 159 is effective for the Company beginning in the first quarter of fiscal year 2008, although earlier adoption is permitted.
+The Company believes that the adoption of SFAS 159 will not have a material impact on the Company's consolidated financial statements.

-In June 2007, the FASB ratified FASB ASC Subtopic 730-20, "Research and Development - Research and Development Arrangements" (formerly EITF Issue 07-3, "Accounting for Advance Payments for Goods or Services to Be Used in Future Research and Development Activities."
-FASB ASC Subtopic 730-20 provides guidance on the capitalization of non-refundable advance payments for goods and services to be used in future research and development activities, until such goods have been delivered or the related services have been performed.
-This issue will be effective for us for fiscal years beginning after December 15, 2007, and interim periods within those fiscal years.
-We believe that the adoption of FASB ASC Subtopic 730-20 will not have a material impact on our consolidated financial statements.
+In June 2007, the FASB ratified EITF Issue 07-3, "Accounting for Advance Payments for Goods or Services to Be Used in Future Research and Development Activities" ("EITF 07-3").
+EITF 07-3 provides guidance on the capitalization of non-refundable advance payments for goods and services to be used in future research and development activities, until such goods have been delivered or the related services have been performed.
+This issue will be effective for the Company for fiscal year beginning after December 15, 2007 and interim periods within those fiscal years.
+The Company believes that the adoption of this pronouncement will not have a material effect on the Company's consolidated financial statements.

-In November 2007, the FASB issued FASB ASC Topic 808, "Collaborative Arrangements" (formerly EITF Issue No. 07-1, "Accounting for Collaborative Arrangements Related to the Development and Commercialization of Intellectual Property").
-Companies may enter into arrangements with other companies to jointly develop, manufacture, distribute and market a product.
-The consensus requires collaborators in such an arrangement to present the result of activities for which they act as the principal on a gross basis and report any payments received from (made to) other collaborators based on other applicable GAAP or, in the absence of other GAAP, based on analogy to authoritative accounting literature or a reasonable, rational and consistently applied accounting policy election.
-FASB ASC Topic 808 is effective for collaborative arrangements in place at the beginning of the annual period beginning after December 15, 2008.
-We do not expect the adoption of ASC 808 to have a material impact on our consolidated financial statements.
+In November 2007, the EITF issued EITF Issue No. 07-1, "Accounting for Collaborative Arrangements Related to the Development and Commercialization of Intellectual Property" ("EITF 07-1").
+Companies may enter into arrangements with other companies to jointly develop, manufacture, distribute, and market a product.
+Often the activities associated with these arrangements are conducted by the collaborators without the creation of a separate legal entity (that is, the arrangement is operated as a "virtual joint venture").
+The arrangements generally provide that the collaborators will share, based on contractually defined calculations, the profits or losses from the associated activities.
+Periodically, the collaborators share financial information related to product revenues generated (if any) and costs incurred that may trigger a sharing payment for the combined profits or losses.
+The consensus requires collaborators in such an arrangement to present the result of activities for which they act as the principal on a gross basis and report any payments received from (made to) other collaborators based on other applicable GAAP or, in the absence of other GAAP, based on analogy to authoritative accounting literature or a reasonable, rational, and consistently applied accounting policy election.
+EITF 07-1 is effective for collaborative arrangements in place at the beginning of the annual period beginning after December 15, 2008.
+The adoption of EITF 07-1 will not have any material impact on the Company's consolidated financial statements.